SimVPv2: Towards Simple yet Powerful Spatiotemporal Predictive Learning: Experiments

-Table~\ref{tab:mmnist} shows the performance of SimVPs on the Moving MNIST dataset.
-Surprisingly, despite the simple architecture without recurrent units, SimVPs can still achieve highly competitive performance compared to state-of-the-art methods based on recurrent units.
-For the small model group (the first five rows in Table~\ref{tab:mmnist}), SimVP+gSTA-S obtains the best prediction quality with the fastest training time and the highest inference efficiency.
-SimVP+IncepU also achieves competitive performance that is only weaker than SimVP+gSTA-S and MAU but has about nine times higher inference efficiency than MAU.
-For the large model group (from the sixth to the last row in Table~\ref{tab:mmnist}), SimVP+gSTA-L, which uses larger hidden dimensions and a larger number of layers, achieves the best prediction quality compared with other oversized models.
-Furthermore, we report SimVP+gSTA-S$\times 3$ that simply trains SimVP+gSTA-S with three times epochs, i.e., 600 epochs.
-Surprisingly, SimVP+gSTA-S$\times 3$ achieves competitive performance as well as SimVP+gSTA-L. Though trained with three times epochs, SimVP+gSTA-S$\times 3$ still has the least training time compared with large models.
+Table~\ref{tab:mmnist} shows the performance on the Moving MNIST dataset.
+SimVPs achieve highly competitive performance compared to state-of-the-art.
+For the small model group (the first five rows in Table~\ref{tab:mmnist}), SimVPv2-S obtains the best prediction quality with the fastest training time and the highest inference efficiency.
+For the large model group (from the sixth to the last row in Table~\ref{tab:mmnist}), SimVPv2-L, which uses larger hidden dimensions and a larger number of layers, achieves the best prediction quality compared with other oversized models.
+Furthermore, we report SimVPv2-S$\times 3$ that simply trains SimVPv2-S with three times epochs, i.e., 600 epochs.
+Surprisingly, SimVPv2-S$\times 3$ achieves competitive performance as well as SimVPv2-L. Morover, SimVPv2-S$\times 3$ still has the least training time compared with large models.

-We plot the performance vs. training time and the performance vs. inference efficiency in Fig.~\ref{fig:train_inference_efficiency}(a) and Fig.~\ref{fig:train_inference_efficiency}(b), respectively.
-We choose MSE as the performance metric in these plots because it is synchronized with other metrics and thus enough to evaluate the Moving MNIST dataset.
-In Fig.~\ref{fig:train_inference_efficiency}(a), both the training time and MSE metric are the lower the better.
-We can see that The variants of SimVP are concentrated in the lower-left corner of this plot.
-SimVP+gSTA-S even takes about only one-sixteenth training time of E3D-LSTM and obtains significantly better performance.
+We plot the performance vs. training time and the performance vs. inference efficiency in Fig.~\ref{fig:train_inference_efficiency}.
+In Fig.~\ref{fig:train_inference_efficiency}(a), both the training time and MSE are the lower the better.
+We can see that SimVPs are concentrated in the lower-left corner of this plot.
+SimVPv2-S even takes about only one-sixteenth training time of E3D-LSTM and obtains significantly better performance.
 In Fig.~\ref{fig:train_inference_efficiency}(b), the inference efficiency is the higher the better.
-Thus SimVPs are concentrated in the lower-right corner.
-SimVPs significantly outperform other recurrent-based models and are the only model that can achieve more than 10 FPS.
-SimVP+gSTA-S has about six times inference efficiency compared to ConvLSTM-S and about forty times compared to CrevNet.
-Based on the above observations, we demonstrate that our proposed SimVPs outperform state-of-the-art methods in both training and inference efficiency.
+SimVPs are concentrated in the lower-right corner.
+SimVPs outperform other models and are the only model that can achieve more than 10 FPS.
+SimVPv2-S has about six times inference efficiency compared to ConvLSTM-S and about forty times compared to CrevNet.
+Based on the above observations, we demonstrate that SimVPs outperform state-of-the-art methods in both training and inference efficiency.

 Fig.~\ref{fig:example_mmnist} shows the qualitative comparison between SimVP and other state-of-the-art methods.
 It can be seen that SimVP predicts much clearer frames, especially when it comes to long-range predictions.
 For the first example, only SimVP shows clear and sharp digit '4' while other methods do not.
 When digit '4' and digit '8' are overlapped at $t=4$, we still can infer these digits from the predicted frame of SimVP, but other methods fail to reconstruct the original digit '4'.
 PhyDNet and ConvLSTM even produce severely blurry frames from the beginning to the end.
 For the second example, most methods perform well except PhyDNet and ConvLSTM.
 PredRNN and its variants predict high-quality frames, but their predicted digits have some distortions, while SimVP keeps predicting almost the same frames as the ground-truth frames.